4 Ways to Care for Your Body When Donating Eggs Sep 29, 2016 | by Donor Nexus

 2. Limit Exercise Once You've Began Taking Medications

 Think about your follicles as little, delicate water balloons.
 It is important to be gentle and protect your growing follicles against traumatic activities.
 These sorts of activities include anything that can result in an injury or a fall (ball sports, surfing, rock climbing, and even running).
-Once the injectable medications start, it is possible that your doctor may limit your exercise to light walking to none at all.
+Once the injectable medications start, your doctor may limit your exercise to light walking to none at all.
 The great rule of thumb is not to engage in any activity that would cause your ponytail to bounce.
 When in doubt, always ask!

 3. Give Your Body Adequate Sleep Every Night